-Companies will need to supply the ISDA with grower's phone numbers, email address, and physical address.
-This can be submitted in the comments box when submitting your maps, uploaded as a PDF in your map, or email to the ISDA directly.
-For the Twin Falls office please email tryhyto@isda.idaho.gov, for the Boise office please email tvphyto@isda.idaho.gov
+Companies will need to supply the ISDA with all grower's phone numbers, email address, and physical address.
+ISDA will provide a spreadsheet for your convenience to email ISDA directly.
+For the Twin Falls office please email tryphyto@isda.idaho.gov, for the Boise office please email tvphyto@isda.idaho.gov.